-In my career I have learned that there are several factors that contribute to a person’s overall oral health.
-Home care habits and risk factors play a part but we now know there are other factors involved in a person’s oral health that may be just as important to consider.
+In my career I have learned that there are several things that contribute to our overall oral health.
+Home care habits and risk factors play a part.
+However, we no know there are other factors involved in our health that may be just as important to consider.
 One of these things is our oral microbiome.
 In other words, the type of bacteria present in the mouth.
 Oral probiotics may be able to change the oral microbiome.
 Another important factor is how our body reacts to inflammation.
 By controlling inflammation, we can in turn reduce the unwanted result of oral destruction caused by inflammation.

 Some of my patients have done everything they can to keep their mouths healthy but to no avail.
-Oral probiotics, proper home care and adjunctive therapies can help promote health in these patient’s mouth when all other efforts have failed.
+Oral probiotics, proper home care and adjunctive therapies can help promote health in the mouth of these people when all other efforts have failed.
 Having seen the results first hand, I am committed to helping others and I am sharing the latest information in science and technology to promote oral health.
 By learning about the latest advances in oral health, you can see how these advances may benefit you.